Women in the internal conflict in Peru: Women in the Shining Path

-The Marxism–Leninism–Maoism and Gonzalo Thought guerrillas known as the Communist Party of Peru – Shining Path (Partido Comunista del Perú – Sendero Luminoso had a high proportion of women; 50% of the combatants and 40% of the commanders were women.
+The Marxist–Leninist–Maoist and Gonzalo Thought guerrillas known as the Communist Party of Peru – Shining Path (Partido Comunista del Perú – Sendero Luminoso had a high proportion of women; 50% of the combatants and 40% of the commanders were women.
 Augusta La Torre, also known as Comrade Norah, was the number two in command of Shining Path and her influence on her husband, Shining Path founder Abimael Guzmán, has been credited with helping establish the high levels of participation of women.
-After her death in 1988, Elena Iparraguirre took over her position as second-in-command and later married Guzmán.
+After her death in 1988, Elena Yparraguirre took over her position as second-in-command and later married Guzmán.
 Catalina Adrianzen was one of the leaders and founders of the Movimiento Femenino Popular front group before being arrested and later leaving Peru to move to Sweden.
 Maritza Garrido Lecca, a ballet dancer, sheltered Guzman in her apartment in the early 1990s, being arrested along with him in 1992.

 In 1974, a documented titled Marxism, Mariategui and the Women's Movement was published by the leaders of the Movimiento Femenino Popular as a framework for the role of women within Shining Path.
 The document proclaimed that "the struggle of Peruvian women and of proletarian women has a long tradition, sealed with their blood" and that "the woman question is an important question for the popular struggle and its importance is greater today because actions are intensifying which tend to mobilize women."

 However, despite the relatively high participation of women, the Shining Path often saw feminist struggles as secondary in importance to class struggle and was marked by a high degree of adulation towards communist men and the development of a patriarchal cult of personality around Guzmán.
 By the mid-1980s, references to women's liberation had mostly vanished from Shining Path publications.

-Women in other military groups
+Women in other militant groups

 Men and women both contributed to the Ronda Campesina autonomous peasant patrols opposing Shining Path in rural Peru, with men patrolling and protecting the community while women cooked and cleaned in support of the men's obligations.

 In 2012, police officer Nancy Flores Paucar was killed by Shining Path as she piloted a helicopter transporting anti-terrorist troops to assault a Shining Path cell holding several dozen workers hostage in Kepashiato, the only fatal police casualty of the operation.